Sanaxen/Causal_discovery-Experiment/README.md

 Overall, it can be seen that ICA-LiNGAM produces good results on average, regardless of the presence of unobserved common causes and nonlinear relationships.

+## Things to watch out for
+These comparison results are for reference only.
+They are for reference only and do not immediately imply that one is better than the other.

+The data may be the same, but the adjustable parameters are not the same and the assumptions are different.
+It should also be noted that my experimental implementation of the results is based on the removal of useless edges due to known correct answers.

+However, not done anything to correct the reverse causal direction.

+--
 ## method ICA-LiNGAM
 | data |  Direction reversal|Direction missing|Wasted Edge|
 |---------------------|-------------|----------| ---------|